 Minimum Standards: The AMD outlines the minimum requirements for collecting and reporting air quality data.

-Data Quality: It ensures the quality of air data and makes it comparable between monitoring sites.
+Data Quality: It establishes the quality of air data and makes it comparable between monitoring sites.
+It's a good idea to collect data continuously and keep an eye on the data using a Quality Assurance Plan (QAP)

 Guidance: The AMD provides quality assurance and reporting requirements for operators of monitoring equipment, auditors, and regulators.

-AMD specifies acceptable methods for air monitoring and reporting required by Alberta's Environmental Protection and Enhancement Act (EPEA), Code of Practice registration, or other air monitoring activities.
+It also specifies acceptable methods for air monitoring and reporting required by Alberta's Environmental Protection and Enhancement Act (EPEA), Code of Practice regulations, or other air monitoring activities.
 The CEMS Code, Stack Sampling Code, and Substance Release Regulation may also apply.

 Throughout the AMD, mandatory requirements are italicized and legally binding.
 "Shall" and "must" imply strict requirements, while "should" and "may" imply recommendations.
 This applies to text in the official documentation, rather than these brief summaries provided on StuffinTheAir.com

-Those responsible for air monitoring, like facility owners, approval holders, airsheds, and others, are covered by the AMD.
-The AMD outlines monitoring, reporting, and maintenance requirements.
+If you're a facility owner or operator, approval holder, airshed official, or in other role covered by the AMD you probably know what it is like to be responsible for air monitoring.
+You've see now the AMD outlines monitoring, reporting, and maintenance requirements.
 Data collected and formatted according to AMD requirements will only be accepted by the regulator, which oversees environmental compliance.

 The current AMD was released in 2016.
 It replaced the previous one from 2006, which replaced the first AMD from 1989 by a series of amendments highlighted below and available in full detail in Chapter 1, Section 2.